 Stop Tracking and Surveillance

 All data sent from your computer through the internet can be logged, stored, or sold, all without your permission.
-This is a common practice in some countries and could be happening in Afghanistan thanks to increased governmental oversight.
+This is a common practice in many countries and could be happening in Afghanistan thanks to increased governmental oversight.
 You never know who’s watching you surf the internet.

 You can protect yourself from this invasion of privacy by using a VPN.
 VPNs encrypt data as it leaves your device, making it anonymous and impossible to read.
 Now if an ISP or cyber criminal tries to trace your activity, all they’ll encounter is random bits of code.